PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 11:32:39
+Last updated: 2024-04-06 11:33:12
-Random Quote: Help was not promised, lovely girl.
-Only death.  -  Jaqen H'ghar
+Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco